Vaccine Requirement and Hiring Information for Job Seekers

 Which vaccines will meet Providence’s COVID-19 vaccination policy?

-Any COVID-19 vaccine currently approved or authorized for emergency use by the U.S. Food and Drug Administration will be accepted.
-This currently includes the two-dose Pfizer Moderna, and Novavax vaccine series and one-dose Johnson & Johnson vaccine.
-As COVID-19 vaccines receive FDA approval, we will reassess and revise the policy, as needed, based on the science, facts and data.
+Any COVID-19 vaccine currently approved or authorized for emergency use by the U.S. Food and Drug Administration (FDA) will be accepted.
+This currently includes the two-dose Pfizer, Moderna, and Novavax vaccine series and the one-dose Johnson & Johnson vaccine.
+As COVID-19 vaccines receive FDA approval, we will reassess and revise the policy, as needed, based on the science, facts, and data.

 What does "fully vaccinated" mean?

-To be fully vaccinated by your start date, it must have been at least two weeks after receiving the second dose in a two-dose series or at least two weeks after receiving a single-dose vaccine or have an approved medical or religious exemption as a condition of your employment.
-California state public health orders and policy also require receipt of a booster vaccine if eligible, and if not must receive a booster within 15 days of becoming eligible.
+To be fully vaccinated by your start date, it must have been at least two weeks after receiving the second dose in a two-dose series or at least two weeks after receiving a single-dose vaccine, or have an approved medical or religious exemption as a condition of your employment.
+California state public health orders and policy also require receipt of a booster vaccine if eligible, and if not, you must receive a booster within 15 days of becoming eligible.
 At this time, caregivers with medical or religious exemptions cannot be accommodated in roles at skilled nursing and assisted living facilities.
 If offered a position within Providence's family of organizations, you will have an opportunity to work with your recruiter to determine an appropriate start date that complies with the aforementioned conditions of employment (where applicable).